Maintain our roads while keeping them private!

 The next steps to becoming an affordable Special District with the County of San Bernardino for

 maintenance of our local main roads and feeder roads are to continue to dispel misinformation and obtain facts, get the information to the landowners, and raise enough funds to cover the costs.
-We are currently waiting for the county to do surveys and determine the price per year.
-Our goal is $12 to $17 a month per parcel.
+We recently heard back from the county and are meeting to get community input.

 Your support and contributions will enable us to meet our goals and fund our mission.
 This includes offsetting the costs of meeting rooms, website maintenance, and printing costs.